Our Unique Perspective to Biostatistics

 It is an approach and a set of tools for designing studies and for quantifying the resulting evidence, for quantifying what we believe, and for making decisions.

-Biostatistics research here at Johns Hopkins is characterized by a commitment to statistical science, its foundations and methods, as well as the application of statistical science to the solution of public health and biomedical problems.
+Biostatistics research here at the Johns Hopkins Bloomberg School of Public Health is characterized by a commitment to statistical science, its foundations and methods, as well as the application of statistical science to the solution of public health and biomedical problems.
 The two-way arrows in Figure 1 indicate that research on foundations, methods, and applications is mutually supportive.
 To be excellent, biostatistical research must be built on a foundation of first-rate public health and biomedical research, like that which occurs at Johns Hopkins.

 Research on foundations has as its goal the development of better strategies, or ways of reasoning, for empirical research.
 For example, past chair William Cochran demonstrated how observational studies can be used to draw inferences about the causal effect of a treatment on a health outcome.
 Jerry Cornfield showed how case control studies can be used to draw valid inferences about parameters in prospective models.
 Richard Royall led a transition in statistical reasoning from decision methods (p-values, tests of hypotheses) toward likelihood methods, which quantify scientific evidence.